Programme For Refugees

 Refugees have the talent and resilience to build successful businesses, but they need dedicated support.

-The programme For Refugee Start-Ups helps refugees flourish as entrepreneurs or get professional training to contribute to their inclusion in the local economy.
+The programme For Refugees helps them flourish as entrepreneurs or get professional training to contribute to their inclusion in the local economy.

 Millions of refugees have arrived in Europe in recent years, many of whom have the skills, the passion and the resilience to be successful entrepreneurs.
 Even when refugees are granted official status, they face special challenges when they want to launch a new business.
 Many find themselves confronted with complex regulations, an unfamiliar work culture, language barriers and difficulties obtaining accreditation.